amd/ryzen-ai-documentation/docs/relnotes.rst

 - Tensorflow 2.x quantizer supports models within tf.keras.model only
 - Running quantizer docker in WSL on Ryzen AI laptops may encounter OOM (Out-of-memory) issue
 - Run multiple concurrent models by temporal sharing on the Performance optimized overlay (5x4.xclbin) is not supported
-- Support batch size 1 only for IPU
+- Support batch size 1 only for NPU

 |